Lauren Macuga

-Lauren Macuga (born July 4, 2002) is an American World Cup alpine ski racer on the U.S. Ski Team, and specializes in the speed events of downhill and super-G.
+Lauren Macuga (born July 4, 2002) is an American World Cup alpine ski racer on the US Ski Team who specializes in the speed events of downhill and super-G.

 Macuga competed in the 2020 Winter Youth Olympics and made her World Cup debut in December 2021.
+She achieved her first World Cup victory in January 2025 and won the bronze medal in the super-G at the 2025 World Championships.

 Early life

-Born and raised in Park City, Utah, Macuga is the second-born of four children.
-She has an older sister, Sam; a younger sister, Alli; and a younger brother, Daniel.
+Born in Detroit and raised in Park City, Utah, Macuga is the second-born of four children, all of whom are active in competitive skiing.
+Her older sister Sam is a World Cup ski jumper.
+Her younger sister, Alli is a mogul skier on the Freestyle World Cup.
+Their brother Daniel, the youngest of the siblings, is also an alpine skier and raced on the Nor-Am Cup for the 2025–26 season.

 Macuga began competing in ski racing at seven years old.